 Under “Configure Routing”, you will need to create a “Target Group” that includes your web application – i.e. your EC2 instance along with the port that the application is exposed on.
 Select HTTPS or HTTP, depending on how you are exposing your application.

 Step 2: Configure authentication and forwarding in the load balancer

 Choose your newly created load balancer in the EC2 load balancing menu and go to tab “Listeners”.
 Add a new listener: set it to listen for all traffic on port 443.
 As default action, choose “Authenticate” and then “OIDC”.
 Now you will see a lot of fields to be filled (Issuer, Authorization endpoint, …) – and this is when you need to jump over to your OIDC provider.
 In our case, our company’s Microsoft Azure Active Directory.

 In your Azure portal, find the Azure Active Directory.
 In the menu bar to the left, find the entry “App registrations” and start a new registration.
 This is where you can define who will be able to access your app, for example only accounts from your organisation.
 Important: fill the optional “Redirect URI” with https://<your_sites_domain>/oauth2/idpresponse (see also here).

 Once the app is registered, its page in the Azure AD will provide you all the endpoints and information you need to complete the “Authenticate” rule in your load balancer.

 Once complete, add a second action underneath: “Forward” to your EC2 instance.

 Step 3: Allow the load balancer to talk to your EC2 instance.

 You’re almost there – now we just revisit the security group settings for your EC2 instance and add a rule for incoming HTTPS traffic only from our new load balancer.
 Or, for convenience, select the security group of the load balancer (assuming you have only the load balancer in it!).
-As port, select the port that your web application is exposed on.
+As a port, select the port that your web application is exposed to.